The Pastoral Letters:

 4. C2: Steadfast spirit in the face of internal opposition (3:1-4:5)

 Now the author warned the reader about false teaching with the approaching end times.
-The reader would find pastoral work difficult (2 Tim 3:1).
+The reader would find pastoral work difficult (2 Tim 3:1; Dead Sea Scroll 4Q174 a).
 Purveyors of such instruction would clothe themselves in fake religiosity that masked all sorts of self- centered immorality and denied the power of God.
 They targeted women of the clan whom the author saw as weak, "...overwhelmed by sin...guided by many different desires...always seeking understanding, yet not able to come to a knowledge of the truth" (2 Tim 3:2-7).
 He warned the reader against such men (2 Tim 3:5) for they mirrored the Egyptian magicians who opposed Moses in Pharoah's court (see Exodus 7:10-12; tradition gave these men the names "Jannes and Jambres").
-He held these men were intellectually and morally bankrupt because they stood against the faith ("truth"); they would soon show their true colors like the Egyptians (2 Tim 3:8-9).
+He held these men were intellectually and morally bankrupt because they stood against the faith ("truth"); they would soon show their true colors like the Egyptians (2 Tim 3:8-9; Dead Sea Scroll 4Q266 a).

 By contrast, the author urged the reader to hold firm to his personal example, in terms of adherence to doctrine, high morality and courage in the face of persecution; he listed specific locales where he did suffer yet lived to serve again (Antioch in Acts 13:50; Iconium in Acts 14:4-5; Lystra in Acts 14:19; 2 Tim 3:10-11).
 Just as he suffered abuse, he insisted everyone would face some opposition while enemies would continue down the path of ignorance (2 Tim 3:12-13).
 Again, he encouraged the reader to remain faithful to the various teachers who instructed the latter in the faith from birth, especially in knowledge of the Scriptures (2 Tim 3:14-15); note the life-long instruction implied guidance from mother and grandmother (see 2 Tim 1:5) which counter-balanced the feminine weakness the author perceived in 2 Tim 3:6-7.
 He saw the content of that maternal instruction, Scripture, had its origin in the Spirit ("divinely breathed upon") and, so, was useful in teaching and correcting those believers in his care, providing for their spiritual growth (2 Tim 3:16-17).